 If you need emergency services anywhere in the world then your first choice should be to use the iPhone's Emergency SOS feature.
 This will use the correct number to call the local emergency services and in many cases it will share your GPS position with the responders.
 Your iPhone can also optionally sound loud alarms before making the emergency call.
 If, for some reason, the emergency service doesn't receive your GPS location and you are uncertain of your position then you may be able to use the what 3 words app during your emergency call to discover your GPS location as a set of three words.
 These what 3 words addresses are accepted by many UK emergency services; you will need to check the what 3 words web pages for other countries.

 Although a simple 999 call in the UK may automatically share your GPS location with the emergency services I wasn't able to confirm this with Apple or local emergency services.
-Apple advise that you use the emergency SOS feature to make emergency calls.
+Apple advises that you use the emergency SOS feature to make emergency calls.
 All you need to do is to press and hold both the side button and either of the volume buttons for about a second.
 Release the buttons when the emergency screen appears or when VoiceOver speaks.
 If you aren't using VoiceOver, make the emergency call by sliding the red SOS button to the right.
 If you are using VoiceOver, swipe right, probably three times, to the emergency call button and double tap.
 Alternatively explore a little below the vertical centre of the screen for the emergency call button.
 If you summon the emergency screen accidentally or to test the feature, you can locate the cancel button at the bottom of the screen.
 When you have finished your emergency call or cancelled the emergency screen you will need to enter your passcode to enable TouchID or FaceID to unlock your phone.

 If you prefer to initiate the emergency call in one step, go to Settings / Emergency SOS and turn on Call with Hold and Release.
 To make an emergency call press and continue to hold the side button and one of the volume buttons.
 As you continue to press the buttons a countdown will start.
 At the end of the countdown you should release the buttons and a call will be made.
 If you release the buttons before the countdown ends, no call will be made.
 Alarm sounds will start squawking about half way through the countdown and will stop when the call is in progress.